-Climate Action includes both adaptation and mitigation for the corporation and the community.
+Climate Action within this sector's work includes both adaptation and mitigation for the corporation and the community.
 The Climate, Strategy, and Data section works to enable an actionable climate change approach.
 The section manages strategies and initiatives which define, manage, and mitigate climate change as well as providing GHG and other environmental data management support.
 Corporate emission reductions targets are a 40% reduction by 2023 and 80% by 2050; and the Community reduction target of 15% by 2023 and 80% by 2050, based on the 2014 baseline.
-The Low Emissions Community (LEC) Plan lays out actions to achieve emissions reductions including:
+The most recent reporting finds that 2021 total community emissions were 9% lower than the 2014 baseline and corporate emissions were 3% lower than the 2014 baseline.